pgpartman/pg_partman/README.md

     CREATE SCHEMA partman;
     CREATE EXTENSION pg_partman SCHEMA partman;

-As of version 4.1.0, pg_partman no longer requires a superuser to run for native partitioning.
-Trigger-based partitioning still requires it, so if you want to not require superuser, look to migrating to native partitioning.
-Superuser is still required to install pg_partman.
-It is recommended that a dedicated role is created for running pg_partman functions and to be the owner of all partition sets that pg_partman maintains.
+pg_partman does not require a superuser to run, but currently still requires it to be installed.
+If not using a superuser, it is recommended that a dedicated role is created for running pg_partman functions and to be the owner of all partition sets that pg_partman maintains.
 At a minimum this role will need the following privileges (assuming pg_partman is installed to the "partman" schema and that dedicated role is called "partman"):

     CREATE ROLE partman WITH LOGIN;
     GRANT ALL ON SCHEMA partman TO partman;